ayshamariezouain/ayshamariezouain/README.md

 - 🌙 At night: I'm an artist, runner and skater. 👟🐶💻 #emailgeek 💌 <br>Formerly Meetups Chair and board member of #womenofemail and cofounder of #HowToSFMC. 🐐
 - 💞️ I’m currently in the process of refactoring this section: https://github.com/ayshamariezouain/portfolio
 - 💪 If you came from "Notes from the Dev" here is the code section: https://github.com/ayshamariezouain/friendsofemail
 - 📫 How to reach me ayshamariezouain@gmail.com or on Linkedin:https://www.linkedin.com/in/ayshamariezouain/.
-Website is in the works!
+Portfolio website is in the works!

 <!---
 ayshamariezouain/ayshamariezouain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.